Miranda (novel): Plot summary

-The novel tells about ideal civilisation of powerful mages which have invited paranormal skills like telepathy, levitation and mediumism.
+The novel tells about ideal civilisation of powerful mages which have developed paranormal skills like telepathy, levitation and mediumism.
 The Brahmins value anarchy, freedom, peace, free love and anti-work.
 Their country is organized by Ministry of Love, Ministry of Power and Ministry of Wisdom, and they use a strange substance classified as Nivridium in order to their self-perfect idea.
 The main plot is the history of love of Polish emigrant Jan Podobłoczny (Lange's own porte-parole) to the materialization of an ideal woman named Damayanti.
 A tragic end of their romance comes from clash between physical and spiritual sides of human existence.
 In the last chapter of the novel, Damayanti sacrifices her body in order to let her spirit fly to higher stage of consciousness.

 Miranda is a Scottish spiritual medium, who lives in Warsaw.
 She can contact the soul of Damayanti and materialize the mysterious person of Lenore, who meets Jan Podobłoczny when he is close his death.
 In the moment when Damayanti dies, Miranda disappears.